Definition of Rounding Amounts on Financial Statements

 Not only are the amounts easier to read, it is easier for the reader to spot a trend.

 Mid-size companies are likely to round the round the financial statement amounts to the nearest thousand, while large corporations are likely to round to the nearest million.

-Rounding of the less important digits is acceptable because of accountants' materiality principle or guideline.
-The rounding is acceptable so long as the rounded amounts will not mislead a current or potential investor, lender, or other person making a decision from the reported information.
+Rounding is acceptable because of the accountant's concept of materiality.
+That is, rounding is acceptable as long as the rounded amounts do not mislead a current or potential investor, lender, or other person making a decision with the amounts being reported.